olton/mina-node-monitor/README.md

 ```

 ### Build server app
-The application server is installed on a machine with a node and GraphQL.
+The application server is installed on a machine with a Mina.
+Monitor use graphql connection on `localhost:3085` to get Mina info.
 Also, the server requires opened network interface.
 I use an external interface with a 3085 port and restrictions by iptables for connecting.

 #### Dependencies